 #2.
 Though much of the conservative Christian world has been taught that liberals and liberal Christians are not only our enemies, but are totally closed-minded, that is simply not true.
 I have noticed that as so many of us who are conservative theologically believe that we have found total assurance of God’s affections and the truth of who He is, liberals are seeking the same thing though in different ways.
 Through not engaging with liberal Christians in meaningful and loving dialogue, we are alienating them (and isolating ourselves), rather than showing them the truth we believe, and so reinforcing the stereotype that conservative Christians are hateful, eager to condemn and unwilling to listen to anyone who doesn’t agree with them.
 Jesus did not model this behavior, and neither should we.
 Even though He had no problem attacking the theological positions of the pharisees and religious leaders of his day (who were also holding positions of political power, making each disagreement a political as well as theological one), He also mentored Nicodemus and dialogued with them regularly.

 #3.
 Jesus loves liberal Christians.
 I know that sounds unthinkable to some conservative Christians though not most, and the sad thing is that most liberals think it is the other way around.
 I remember when I spoke with one particularly liberal Christian who was amazed that I still loved and would not condemn that person for their beliefs, though I still wanted them to know the truth about Jesus.
-When we look at 1 Corinthians 6:1-11 we need to recognize that just as each one of us are saved by grace through faith, not based on our good works or holding to right doctrines (though accepting proper doctrine is part of sanctification), we are just as in need of the affections of God and the transforming work of the Holy Spirit as anyone else without exception.
+When we look at 1 Corinthians 6:1-11 we need to recognize that just as each one of us are saved by grace through faith, not based on our good works or holding to right doctrines (though accepting proper doctrine is part of sanctification and salvation itself), we are just as in need of the affections of God and the transforming work of the Holy Spirit as anyone else without exception.

 #4.
 Liberal Christians typically come from denominations and theological backgrounds that used to be considered conservative or fundamentalist.
 The United Methodist Church was at one time the largest missions-sending organization in North America.
 We need to learn why things changed, and how to prevent such change from happening in our own conservative Christian circles.
 Already the evangelical movement has gone from being a solidly conservative theological movement to one with multiple personalities making the term “evangelical” almost meaningless in regards to its theological and social implications.
 Liberals now have their favorite “evangelical” theologians just as much as the conservatives have theirs.
 This should be a cue for us to ask some deep and uncomfortable questions.